dotnet/runtime/docs/design/mono/debugger.md

    - Collapsed - displayed normally.
    - RootHidden:
       - Simple type - not displayed in the debugger window.
-      - Collection / Array - the values of a collection are appearing in a flat view, using naming convention: *rootName[idx]*.
+      - Collection / Array - the values of a collection are displayed in a flat view, using  the naming convention: *rootName[idx]*.

    - Never - not displayed in the debugger window.